dpflann/slpeople/README.md

 ## Run
-The applicatioon has two run flags:
+The application has two run flags:
 - `--apikey` is for the SalesLoft api key.
 - `--port` is the port for service.
 The application's default is `3000`.
+- For example: `slpeople --apikey "$apikey" --port "$port"`

 To run the application:
 - If running locally after compilation (e.g. via `go build ...`), exeucte the application binary (e.g. `slpeople`) with at least the `--apikey` flag.